Oct 13 2009

-I took the amp to an amplifier designer/builder/repairer friend for appraisal and it was found to have a 200kHz oscillation in the output signal of both channels at a level of around 200-250 mV.
+I took the amp to an amplifier designer/builder/repairer friend for appraisal and it was found to have an oscillation in the output signal of both channels.
 It was superimposed over the entire audio spectrum just like an oscillation of a badly executed or faulty amplifier, but here it is an expected remnant of the carrier/switching frequency generated by the on-board oscillators not completely filtered from the output signal by the inductor networks.
-Although it is of course inaudible and wouldn’t harm even a fragile tweeter, I added a Zobel network across each of the outputs to suppress it for peace of mind.
+Although it is of course inaudible and wouldn’t harm even a fragile tweeter, I added a Zobel network across each of the outputs in an attempt to suppress it for peace of mind.

 A 7 Watt, 4.7 Ohm (for 4 Ohm load) Welwyn wirewound vitreous enamel resistor and a 400V, 100nF Vishay polypropylene capacitor in series across each output.
 That ought to quell the mess.

-A year of issue-free use and it has proven to be ideal for its intended purpose.
+6 years of issue-free use and it has proven to be ideal for its intended purpose. 🙂